Conveniently located to serve Dallas-Ft. Worth and Denton County

 Rhinoplasty can be done either in an open or in a closed procedure.
 In an open procedure, the incision is made across the narrow strip of tissue that separates the nostrils.
 In the closed procedure, the stitches are hidden inside the nose.
 Because every patient is different, our plastic surgeons customize each rhinoplasty procedure to meet the individual needs and desires of each patient.

-At the end of the rhinoplasty procedure, the surgeon will use a splint, internal tubes or packing inside your nose.
+At the end of the nose reshaping procedure, the surgeon will use a splint, internal tubes, or packing inside your nose.
 A splint will be placed outside your nose to provide support while it heals.
 There will be medications to take, and directions for taking care of the surgical area.
-Before you leave, you will be given appointment dates for follow up visits to remove packing and stitches.
+Before you leave, you will be given appointment dates for follow-up visits to remove packing and stitches.

 It could take a few months for the swelling to go down, and up to a year or more for the new shape to become completely refined.
 The effects are permanent, but cartilage can continue to reshape or move, causing the nose to change shape in the future.

-The following image gallery depicts pictures of our patients who have received rhinoplasty at the American Institute for Plastic Surgery.
+The following image gallery depicts pictures of our patients who have received rhinoplasty in Plano at the American Institute for Plastic Surgery.
 To see the pictures in better detail, please click on any individual image.
-If you are interested in undergoing rhinoplasty, please contact us today.
+If you are interested in undergoing rhinoplasty and would like to find the best rhinoplasty surgeon for you, please contact us today.
 Our facility is located in Plano, Texas, but we serve patients throughout Dallas.